marianagh/marianagh.github.io/pages/cv.md

 *June, 2016 - Nov, 2016*
 Remote

 Assisted with architecture design and codification of the [Heliox Helper](http://proyectoheliox.org/blog/heliox-acceso-2-0/).
 The goal was create a tool that help native communities to improve their learning of computer usage.
+Deployed for Linux and Windows.

 ### ITSON
 **Android Developer**